Ajazzz/EDA/README.md

 The dataset used in this project is Data ( Different Datasets), which contains information about different variables.
 And you can also play with different in-build datasets available in scikit-learn library, but in this project, we will load it from a CSV file.

+### Results
+Our analysis cover all the basics to advanced EDA and data cleansing methods using different python functions.